Best Mattress for Seniors: Reviews and Buyer’s Guide

 Memory foam mattresses have been increasing in popularity within the last few years due to their ability to alleviate pain.
 It seems aches and pains can strike at any age, and many people are finding relief to their discomfort by switching to memory foam.
 Memory foam molds to your body’s curves and reduces pressure on your spine and joints, alleviating current pains and preventing new ones from forming.

 The only thing to be hesitant about with memory foam is its responsiveness.
 Critical reviews of these beds mention feeling stuck in the mattress, which is something seniors want to avoid.
-If you’re interested in memory foam, choose a bed with responsive foams such as the Amerisleep AS3 or Casper Wave.
+If you’re interested in memory foam, choose a bed with responsive foams.

 Latex mattresses are another foam option.
 These beds differ from memory foam in the fact that they’re bouncier and more responsive.
 Many reviews of latex beds mention them feeling firmer than memory foam, which is a result of the material’s increased bounce-back rate.
 If you prefer to shop eco-friendly, these beds are a great option.